Birth Rights in the European Union: Mobilizing Change

 The ride from Brussels Airport (Zaventem) to Blankenberge lasts about 1.46 hour but you need to transfer in Brussels Midi.
 A one-way ticket (from Zaventem to Blankenberge) costs €14.

-To achieve Brussels Midi: From 6:00 am until nearly midnight, the Airport City Express links the airport with Brussels Midi (less than 20 minutes) four times per hour.
+To reach Brussels Midi: From 6:00 am until nearly midnight, the Airport City Express links the airport with Brussels Midi (less than 20 minutes) four times per hour.
 The train station is located in the basement (Level -1) of the terminal building itself.
 Timetable information for the Airport City Express is available on the Belgian Railways (SNCB/NMBS) website; enter Zaventem Airport as the departure or destination station.
 International trains, including Thalys (Paris, Amsterdam and Köln) and urostar (London, Lille) bring you to Brussels Midi, where the same transfer is necessary.
 The train ride from Brussels Midi to Blankenberge takes approximately one hour and 13 minutes.
 This train leaves Brussels for Knokke-Blankenberge.
 In Bruges the train is separated into two parts: the front part goes to Knokke and the last carriages to Blankenberge.
 So, you need to sit in the last carriages.
-If any doubt, ask the ticket inspector.
+If any doubt, ask the ticket inspector.<

 By coast tram (http://www.delijn.be/):